 Jesus’ Mother and Brothers19 And His mother and brothers came to Him, and they were unable to get to Him because of the crowd.
 20 And it was reported to Him, “Your mother and Your brothers are standing outside, wishing to see You.”
 21 But He answered and said to them, “My mother and My brothers are these who hear the word of God and do it.”

 Jesus Calms a Storm22 Now it happened that on one of those days He and His disciples got into a boat, and He said to them, “Let us go over to the other side of the lake.”
-So they set out.
+So they set sail.
 23 But as they were sailing along, He fell asleep, and a windstorm descended on the lake, and they began to be swamped and in danger.
 24 And they came to Him and woke Him up, saying, “Master, Master, we are perishing!”
 And He woke up and rebuked the wind and the surging waves, and they stopped, and it became calm.
 25 And He said to them, “Where is your faith?”
 They were fearful and marveled, saying to one another, “Who then is this, that He commands even the winds and the water, and they obey Him?”

 Jesus Saves a Man from Many Demons26 Then they sailed to the region of the Gerasenes, which is opposite Galilee.
 27 And when He came out onto the land, a man from the city met Him, one who was possessed with demons and had not put on any garment for a long time, and was not living in a house, but in the tombs.
 28 Now seeing Jesus, he cried out and fell before Him, and said in a loud voice, “What do I have to do with You, Jesus, Son of the Most High God?
 I beg You, do not torment me.”
 29 For He had commanded the unclean spirit to come out of the man.
 For it had seized him many times, and he was bound with chains and shackles, being kept under guard.
 And yet breaking his bonds, he was driven by the demon into the desolate regions.
 30 And Jesus asked him, “What is your name?”
 And he said, “Legion,” for many demons had entered him.
 31 And they were pleading with Him not to command them to go away into the abyss.
 32 Now there was a herd of many swine feeding there on the mountain, and the demons pleaded with Him to permit them to enter the swine.
 And He gave them permission.
 33 And when the demons came out of the man, they entered the swine, and the herd rushed down the steep bank into the lake and was drowned.
 34 And when the herdsmen saw what had happened, they ran away and reported it in the city and in the countryside.
 35 And the people went out to see what had happened, and they came to Jesus, and found the man from whom the demons had gone out, sitting down at the feet of Jesus, clothed and in his right mind.
 And they were afraid.
 36 And those who had seen it reported to them how the man who was demon-possessed had been saved.
 37 And all the people of the country of the Gerasenes and the surrounding district asked Him to leave them, for they were gripped with great fear.
 And He got into a boat and returned.
 38 But the man from whom the demons had gone out was begging Him that he might accompany Him.
 But He sent him away, saying, 39 “Return to your house and recount what great things God has done for you.”
 So he went away, proclaiming throughout the whole city what great things Jesus had done for him.